francoisdevlin/config-expressions/examples/README.md

 * A config file, conf.jsonw
 * A set of expected keys, in passing-keys.csv
-* A human readable explaination of the test case, in input.md
+* A human readable explanation of the test case, in input.md

 You can play with these yourself, or add items to them.
 Run the `tests.sh` command to regenerate this documentation.